LBuddyBoy/Flash/README.md

 Mongo, YAML, & Redis Based Rank/Punishment/Essential Core, below is my todo list.
 > This core is very flexible due to it not being very demanding for the database storage.

-- Make a /grant menu that is configurable (WIP)
+- Make a /grant menu that is configurable (DONE)
-- Make a /grants menu that is configurable (Done 75%)
+- Make a /grants menu that is configurable (DONE)
-- Make Profiling Base for players globally (Done)
+- Make Profiling Base for players globally (DONE)
-- Make Permission Attachments for players (Done)
+- Make Permission Attachments for players (DONE)
-- Start a basis of Punishments (WIP)
+- Punishments Base, Commands, & Profiling (DONE)
+- Vault & Placeholder API Implementation (WIP)
 - Start on essential commands (WIP)

 ***